Handle Errors

 Because DM has the feature of concurrently migrating data to the downstream in migration tasks, several errors might occur when a task is interrupted.
 You can check these errors by using query-status.

-• If only the invalid connection error occurs during the incremental replication process, DM retries the task automatically.
+invalid connectionerror occurs during the incremental replication process, DM retries the task automatically. - If DM does not or fails to retry automatically because of version problems, use

 A migration task is interrupted with the driver: bad connection error returned